AlexParamonov/save_queue/README.md

           end
         end

-6. Voila!
+1. Voila!

         article = Article.new

-        # Add collection
+        # Create 3 tags and add them to the article
-        tag_objects = []
+        article.tags =
-        3.times do
+          3.times.map do
             tag = Tag.new
-          tag.change_attribute :title, "new tag"
-          tag.should_receive(:save).once # object in queue will be saved, because it attributes were changed tag_objects << tag
+            tag.should_receive(:save).once

+            tag
           end

-        article.tags = tag_objects

-        # Add single element
+        # Add single tag
         tag = Tag.new
-        tag.change_attribute :title, "single tag"
         tag.should_receive(:save).once

         article.add_tag tag

         # that will save article and all tags in this article if article.save
         # and all tag.save returns true.
-        # You may also use #save! method, that will trigger save_queue.save! and
+        # You may also use #save! method, that will delegate to article.save! and
         # raise SaveQueue::FailedSaveError on fail
         article.save.should be_true

+        # Output:
+        # article saved!
+        # tag saved!
+        # tag saved!
+        # tag saved!
+        # tag saved!

+        # empty the queue after successfull save
+        article.save_queue.should be_empty

+        article.save
+        # Output:
+        # article saved!

         # You may call save on queue explicitly:
         #
         # article.save_queue.save
         # article.save

+1. If you want to save an object _only_ if it was changed, take a look at Dirty module below.

-7. Read README for more details :)
+1. Read README for more details :)

-### Tracking changes
-By default SaveQueue provide changes tracking functional.
-In order to use it, call #mark_as_changed method in your mutator methods like this:

-    require "save_queue"

-    class Artice
-      include SaveQueue

-      def change_attribute attr, value
-        @attributes[attr] = value
-        mark_as_changed # call this and object will be marked for save end
-    end

-If you want to mark object as saved, you may use #mark_as_saved method.
-SaveQueue will automatically call #mark_as_saved after saving an object.
-This marks are used when SaveQueue calls #save.
-Object will be saved only, if it #has_unsaved_changes? returns true.
-There are some docs from spec tests:

-    #has_unsaved_changes?
-      should return true for changed object
-      should return false for unchanged object
-      should return false for new object

-If you have custom logic for marking objects dirty then you may want to overwrite
-\#has_unsaved_changes? method, methods #mark_as_saved and #mark_as_changed in you class like this:

-    def has_unsaved_changes?
-      dirty? # dirty is your custom method to determine has object unsaved_changes or not end

-    def mark_as_saved
-      # your custom methods
-    end

-    def mark_as_changed
-      # your custom methods
-    end

 ### Error handling